Google Business Profile can transform how you acquire customers online.

 But more importantly...

-People don't need to visit your website anymore to:
+People don't need to visit your website to:

 ...all the core functions of a company's website.

-Maybe they'll pay an agency $750 to $1,500 to "optimize it" for them too - while that agency just copies and pastes information from their site and calls it a day.
+Maybe they will pay an agency $750 to $1,500 to "optimize" it for them - while that agency just copies and pastes information from their site and calls it a day.

-Maybe they'll visit their Profile every now and then to respond to a review - but that's it.
+Or maybe they'll visit their listing every now and then to respond to a review.

-If you haven't guessed, that's the wrong way.
+If you haven't guessed, that is the wrong approach.

-Your best prospects - the ones using Google to find your products and services - don't need to visit your site to decide if they want to do business with you.
+Your best prospects, the ones using Google to find your products and services, don't need to visit your site to decide if they want to work with you.

 The smartest companies know this and they're doing something about it.